smedrec/smart-logs/.qoder/repowiki/en/content/Audit Client.md

 - [scheduled-reports.ts](file://packages\audit-client\src\services\scheduled-reports.ts#L1-L797)

 ## Configuration Options
 The Audit Client supports comprehensive configuration options through the AuditClientConfig interface.
 Configuration can be provided during client initialization and updated at runtime.
 The configuration includes settings for connection, authentication, retry logic, caching, batching, performance optimization, logging, error handling, and plugins.
+The configuration schema has been enhanced to include plugin-specific settings for middleware, storage, and authentication plugins.

 ### Configuration Schema
 The configuration is validated using Zod schemas to ensure type safety and correctness.
 The main configuration schema includes the following components: